supertestnet/bitpac/README.md

 - [ ] Make proposals disappear if enough people reject them
 - [ ] Make proposals disappear if too much time goes by
 - [ ] Improve the user interface
-- [ ] Let people transfer their voting rights to someone else
+- [ ] Let keyholders transfer or sell their voting rights
 - [ ] Add more items to this todo list

 ![](https://supertestnet.github.io/bitpac/bitpac.png)